harvesthq/platform/README.md

 - **harvest-event:timers:add** - used when one or more `harvest-timer` elements exist in the DOM and require association.
 This includes an `element` attribute to represent the `harvest-timer` object.

+<a name="association"></a>
+## How does Harvest know which project to associate with the groups in my application?

+Harvest will use the company, the third-party domain, and the third-party project ID to associate a third-party project with one of its own.
+Once time has been tracked to a third-party project, Harvest will remember the association for other users.

+**Note:** If you allow your users to access your application with and without a subdomain, users might encounter problems accessing projects created for a different record.

+For example, a user accessing your application with `example.com` will be unable to access projects created on `www.example.com`.

 <a name="styling"></a>
 ## How can I add custom styles to timers in my application?